Curriculum By Grade

 Spanish: New language familiarity starts w/ songs, verse, counting & colors using multidisciplinary methods like movement, music & art.

-History & Geography: The stories of Saints, fairy tales and folklore introduce history & mythology concepts through imaginative and exciting narratives.
+History & Geography: Fairy tales and folklore, introduce history & mythology concepts through imaginative and exciting narratives.

 Music: Pentatonic flute, choral melody, rhythm & meter is taught through multidisciplinary methods including games & movement